Sakshi281205/Weather-Watch/README.md

 # Weather Watch - Real-time Weather Dashboard

 A modern, responsive weather dashboard built with React and TypeScript that fetches real-time weather data using the **Open-Meteo API** (free, no API key required!).
+Features automatic day/night theme switching and beautiful weather-based animations.

 ## Features